Ramona's Cuisine

 A bow with big Medjoul dates

-³ Please note that although cacao and cocoa are coming from the same tree they are not the same and the difference is quite significant cacao being the raw cold-pressed and most unprocessed product whereas the latter suffers some processing which is high-temperature roasting.
+³ Please note that although cacao and cocoa are coming from the same tree they are not the same and the difference is quite significant cacao is the raw cold-pressed and most unprocessed product whereas the latter suffers some processing which is high-temperature roasting.
 It is believed that cacao is the richest of all foods yet discovered in magnesium and antioxidants.
 Of course, you can use whichever one you have but the best is to use the raw and unprocessed one and also look out when you buy it to buy the best stuff.

 ⁴ Walnuts, remember to toast them slightly.
 They will taste just divine.